 Clearance & Used: $5 - $15

-What do I need to study?Before you even touch a stone you can be learning valuable skills.
+What do I need to study?Before you even touch a stone you can be learn valuable skills.
 Buy a copy of Mountaineering: The Freedom of the Hills which is the bible of climbing, and/or How to Rock Climb or other suitable rock specific text.

 - Climbing Technique